eddmann/eddmann.github.io/_posts/2016/2016-01-20-binary-search-trees-in-clojure.md

 ## Count and Height

-Statistical analysis on the created tree can be carried out in the form of checking the height of the tree (depth), along with the total Node count.
+Statistical analysis on the created tree can be carried out in the form of checking the height of the tree (depth), along with the total node count.

 ```clojure
 (defn count [{:keys [left right] :as tree}]